-- Cyberwar in Ukraine (Petya, NotPetya) - Internet of Things ==> Internet of Bad Things - Net Neutrality revoked in the U.S. (the fight goes on) - WannaCry ransomware grabs more than 230 000 Windows machines - Equifax breach, 143M accounts leaked - The first serious public questioning of the Estonian ID card - FUBAR @ IT College, resulting in SNAFU
+- Cyberwar in Ukraine (Petya, NotPetya) - Internet of Things ==> Internet of Bad Things - Net Neutrality revoked in the U.S. (the fight goes on) - WannaCry ransomware grabs more than 230 000 Windows machines - Equifax breach, 143M accounts leaked - The first serious public questioning of the Estonian ID card

 - Meltdown and Spectre vulnerabilities discovered in Intel processors

 - Cambridge Analytica and Facebook

 - EU and GDPR

 - Net Neutrality fights continue in the U.S.

 - Github => Microsoft, Red Hat => IBM

-- Cryptocurrency mining is a rising trend in malware
+- Cryptocurrency mining a rising trend in malware

-- Hot topics include security, privacy, (Big) data mining, and artificial intelligence